twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **KerningShowGridLines** – Displays grid lines.
 Default is on.

 ### Last Time, Most Recently Used Files, Most Recently Used Projects
-* **File_#** – Include fonts from last time or fonts and/or projects in the **File: Reopen** menu whereas the last character (#) is a number.
+* **File_#** – Include fonts from last time or fonts and/or projects in the **File: Reopen** menu whereas # is a number.
 Old versions stores up to 7 files while recent versions stores up to 26 fonts and 10 projects.
 The menu will appear empty (recent versions) or dimmed (old versions) if the above keys are removed or if **Clear file list** is selected from the menu.
 When `OnStartupOpenFonts` is enabled, nothing is opened if removed.
 When opening a non-existing file before version 7.0 the file is removed.
 When opening a non-existing file after version 7.0 the file is not removed.

 ### Metrics (used in `TAUTOMETRICSFORM`)
 * **AutoMetricsExcludeEmptyGlyphs** – Used with **Additional Options: Exclude empty glyphs (recommended)**.